|

 -

-of the spring fertility Sabbats, and is commonly celebrated on
+is the last of the spring fertility Sabbats, and is commonly celebrated

-a flow of harmonious energy at a time when your ritual is at
+of harmonious energy at a time when your ritual is at odds with the

-odds with the season you're in, can create discord rather than
+season you're in, can create discord rather than a natural flow.

-your Sabbats, you should adjust the following dates to coincide
+for celebrating your Sabbats, you should adjust the following dates to

-with your hemispheres seasonal changes.
-For those of you in the
+coincide with your hemispheres seasonal changes.
+For those of you in

 -

-at sunset on the eve of the Sabbat.
-October 31st is often seen
+are begun at sunset on the eve of the Sabbat.
+October 31st is often

 So where does the confusion set in for the dates of the festivals?